AndreasKarageorgos/Anonymous-Chat/README.md

 This way the server will never be able to store your keys and then decrypt and log your data.

 Also do not forget that this chat is in alpha version.

+### Clinet Example

+In order 2 clients to talk to each other, they must connect to the same server with the same AES,IV keys and same key words.

+* Client1

+        >> python3 client.py

+        Enter a key word: Test

+        Onion link: example_link.onion

+* Client2

+        >> python3 client.py

+        Enter a key word: Test

+        Onion link: example_link.onion

+* Client3

+        >> python3 client.py

+        Enter a key word: test

+        Onion link: example_link.onion

+ * Client4

+        >> python3 client.py

+        Enter a key word: Test

+        Onion link: example_link.onion

+Client3 even with the same AES,IV keys it is not going to display any message.
+(It is going to be able to uncrypt the data because it has the same AES,IV keys)

+Client4 has the same key word with Client1 and Client2 but different AES,IV keys , that means Client4 will not be able to decrypt and see the data.